 The original formula is seen in the Formula Bar, with relative references to both cells A3 and B3.
-The copied formula is displayed with the new cell references A4 and B4.

 Absolute Cell References

 In some situations, you do not want the cell reference to change when you move or copy the formula.
 To ensure the cell reference does not change, use an absolute cell reference.
 You can think of an absolute cell reference as being locked in place; that is, the cell reference will not change when copied to other cells.